nikpau/mmgdynamics/README.md

 ##### Note: If you do not use currents, please set `fl_vel = None` in the `mmg_step()` function as zero-valued currents can not be handled at the moment.

+## Examples

+You can find common test cases for vessel maeuvering such as the ZigZag or turning maneuver test in the `example.py` file.
+In there you also find the definition and use of the minimal dict from above.